 Harrogate Film Society (HFS) is proud to be a longstanding part of the cinema landscape in Harrogate, working together with the other providers in the town to offer a wide range of cinematic experiences to the local community.

 In 2017 HFS was part of the team which conceived and ran the first Harrogate Film Festival.

 In looking at Harrogate's range of cultural facilities and offerings including the world-renown crime-writing festival, we had been struck by the absence of a film festival.
-Under the leadership of a local commercial filmmaker and film enthusiast, Adam Chandler, a number of individuals and organisations came together to build the first Festival.
+Under the leadership of a local commercial filmmaker and film enthusiast, Adam Chandler, several individuals and organisations came together to build the first Festival.

 As the Film Festival has grown in popularity- a four day event in 2017 and a ten day event in 2020- so too have the ambitions of the Film Society.
 In 2019, we hosted award-winning documentary filmmaker Mark Cousins for a screening of and discussion about his film The Eyes of Orson Wells.

 For the 2020 Festival we worked with the Harrogate Advertiser's Graham Chalmers in helping bring celebrated music documentary filmmaker Tony Palmer to Harrogate.
 He appeared at the Cold Bath brewery Clubhouse where an hour long Q&A was followed by a rare screening of his 1977 Beatles documentary - Mighty Good.